The Boy Who Came Back from Heaven

-The Boy Who Came Back From Heaven: A True Story is a best-selling 2010 Christian book that purported to tell the story of Alex Malarkey's experiences in heaven after a traffic accident in 2004.
-It was published by Tyndale House Publishers in 2010.
-Alex's father Kevin Malarkey is credited as a co-author along with Alex, although Kevin holds sole copyright.
-The book was a commercial success, selling over a million copies.
-It was adapted into a television film in March 2010.
+The Boy Who Came Back from Heaven: A True Story is a best-selling 2010 Christian book that purported to tell the story of Alex Malarkey's experiences in heaven after a traffic accident in 2004.
+It was published by Tyndale House Publishers, in 2010.
+Alex's father, Kevin Malarkey, is credited as a co-author along with Alex, and is the sole holder of the copyright.
+The book, which has sold more than a million copies, was adapted into a television film in March 2010.

-Since publication, Alex Malarkey and his mother Beth have disavowed the book.
-Alex commented online in 2011 that it was "one of the most deceptive books ever", and wrote an extensive repudiation in an open letter to Christian bookstores in 2015, describing his near-death experience as a fabrication.
-As a result, Tyndale House removed the book from print, and many Christian bookstores removed it from their shelves.
+Since publication, Alex Malarkey and his mother, Beth have disavowed the book.
+Alex commented online in 2011 that it was "one of the most deceptive books ever", and wrote an extensive repudiation in an open letter to Christian bookstores in 2015, describing his near-death experience as a fabrication and that he never went to heaven.
+Its publisher Tyndale House therefore stopped printing the book, and many Christian bookstores removed it from their shelves.

 Accident and recovery

-On November 14, 2004, six-year old Alex Malarkey and his father Kevin were involved in a car accident on a highway near Rushsylvania, Ohio.
-He suffered various injuries in the accident, including a severe spinal injury, severe neck injuries, and brain trauma, was left a quadriplegic, and was in a coma for two months.
-During his recovery, Alex told his parents stories of visions of heaven that he had supposedly seen —the parents recounted some of these on a recovery blog but these did not attract significant media attention.
+On November 14, 2004, six-year-old Alex Malarkey and his father, Kevin, were involved in a car accident on a highway near Rushsylvania, Ohio.
+Alex suffered various injuries in the accident, including a severe spinal injury, severe neck injuries, and brain trauma; was left a quadriplegic; and was in a coma for two months.
+During his recovery, Alex told his parents stories of visions of heaven that he had supposedly seen; the parents recounted some of these on a recovery blog, which did not attract significant media attention.

-In 2009, Alex Malarkey, aged 10, became the youngest person to have the surgical procedure first carried out for Christopher Reeve to allow him to breathe on his own without a ventilator.
+In 2009, Malarkey, aged 10, became the youngest person to have the surgical procedure first carried out for Christopher Reeve to allow him to breathe on his own without a ventilator.
 Later in 2009, he was able to stand upright in a supporting frame and, with helpers moving his legs, to walk on a treadmill.

 Summary

-The book describes supernatural visions and experiences that purportedly occurred to Alex immediately after the accident and during his recovery.
-These include an out-of-body experience where he saw his father being caught and carried to safety by an angel after flying out of the window of the car.
-The book says that soon after that he felt an angel take him through the gates of Heaven, which he describes as being "tall", to meet Jesus, who appears through a "hole in heaven".
-The devil also features multiple times.
+The book purports to describe supernatural visions and experiences that Alex had immediately after the accident and during his recovery.
+These include an out-of-body experience, where he saw his father being caught and carried to safety by an angel after flying out of the window of the car.
+The book says that, soon after that, he felt an angel take him through the gates of Heaven, which he describes as being "tall", to meet Jesus, who appears through a "hole in heaven".
+The devil also appears.
 The book recounts several trips to heaven and back.

 Tyndale House promoted the book as "a supernatural encounter that will give you new insights on Heaven, angels, and hearing the voice of God".